fortanix/sq-dsm/README.md

 [Sequoia-PGP][Sequoia] to perform sensitive OpenPGP operations with keys stored in the [Fortanix Self-Defending Key-Management System][SDKMS].

-### Motivation
+## Motivation

 Sequoia-PGP defines the [Signer][sequoia::Signer] and [Decryptor][sequoia::Decryptor] traits for low-level cryptographic operations with secret key material, and astracts over these traits for PGP operations.
-This crate implement these traits with unexportable secrets stored inside Fortanix SDKMS, allowing to produce PGP material and decrypt ciphertexts.
+This crate implements these traits with secrets stored inside Fortanix SDKMS, allowing to produce PGP material and decrypt ciphertexts without the need to export secrets bits.

-### CLI
+## CLI

 The convenient command-line interface `sq-sdkms` is provided in the spirit of Sequoia's `sq` and `sqv`.
 It can be used in combination with